josemarimanio/django-ph-geography/README.rst

     from django.db import models

+    from ph_geography.models import PhilippineGeography
-    from ph_region.models import AbstractGeographyModel, Region
+    from ph_geography.models import Region

-    # Add field to Region, Province, Municipality, Barangay, and any subclass models of AbstractGeographyModel
+    # Add field to Region, Province, Municipality, Barangay, and any subclass models of PhilippineGeography
-    AbstractGeography.add_field('all_models', models.BooleanField(null=True))
+    PhilippineGeography.add_field('all_models', models.BooleanField(null=True))

-    # Add field to a single AbstractGeographyModel subclass
+    # Add field 'single_model' to Region
     Region.add_field('single_model', models.BooleanField(null=True))

 Removing existing fields
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the custom method ``remove_to_class`` provided by abstract class ``ph_geography.models.AbstractGeographyModel`` to remove fields to the models provided.
+You can use the custom method ``remove_field`` provided by abstract model class ``ph_geography.models.PhilippineGeography`` to remove fields to the models provided.
+Using the same method to the abstract model will apply the action to all subclasses.

 Example:

 .. code-block:: python

+    from ph_geography.models import PhilippineGeography
+    from ph_geography.models import Municipality
     from ph_geography.models import Region

+    # Remove field to Region, Province, Municipality, Barangay, and any subclass models of PhilippineGeography
+    PhilippineGeography.remove_field('population')

     # Remove field 'island_group' from Region
     Region.remove_field('island_group')